-Financial Aid will be disbursed to students in three equal payments per semester or per term.
-Disbursements are made on the first Monday after 14 days have passed from the start of the term.
+Financial Aid will be disbursed to students in two equal payments per academic year.
+Disbursements are made on the first Monday after 30 days have passed from the start of the term.
 Upon request, accommodations may be made to best suit the financial needs of our students.

 The Cost of Attendance (COA) is an estimate of the total amount needed to attend college each academic year which consists of two semesters.
 Each school determines its annual average COA using a formula established by Congress.